ds5110/faces/soph/notes_logreg.md

 # DS5110 faces: Notes on Logistic Regression Exploration - Sophia
+The purpose of this file is to contain all the notes and testing realted to logreg model exploration.

 ## EDA
 I plotted the distrubition of the "potential predictors" using histograms for both babys and adults.
 I was looking to see if any of the features seemed seperable (thinking that would work well for logreg).
 I noted that the "boxratio" looked alright but the other ones did not look very seperable.